matjos/ninjabook-nodejs/README.md

 # The Ninja Book in Node.JS

 Get basic info and stats of your favorite tretton37 ninjas.
+This project consists both of a command line interface (CLI) and a web server (express.js) and is deployable on Azure.

+## Web Server

+You need a recent version of [Node.JS](http://nodejs.org/) installed.
+Then you do the following:

+1. Clone the repo
+2. Install dependencies by executing the following on the cloned copy: `npm install`
+3. Start the web server with `node server`

+## Command Line Interface (CLI)

-## How to run
+### How to run

 You need a recent version of [Node.JS](http://nodejs.org/) installed.
 Then you do the following: